 If you are a surviving spouse, you can name a guardian and/or conservator for your minor children.
 Also, you can name someone to care for your surviving pets.
 None of this is possible without a Will in place.

 Avoid a legal hassle and the potential of creating a family division.
-Contact us at SKB Law for more information on creating a Will and estate planning.
+Contact us at SKB Attorneys for more information on creating a Will and estate planning in Massachusetts.